plone/volto/docs/source/addons/theme.md

 import '@kitconcept/volto-light-theme/theme/main.scss';
 ```

+Customizing it is a special use case  in Volto: add a `./@root/theme.js` file structure in your `customizations` folder in your add-on or project.

 While building your own escape hatch for theming, you can use the preprocessor of your choice (in the example, SCSS) while maintaining the "base" Volto theme, but customizing it using the resultant CSS.

 You can see an example of such a theme in: https://github.com/kitconcept/volto-light-theme